alibabacloud-howto/microservices/README.md

     2. Check the public IP address given by EIP

         ```sh
-        terraform apply # to check the ECS's IP
+        terraform output # to check the ECS's IP
         ```

 2. Change the working directory